MerceaOtniel/merceaotniel.github.io/_pages/cv.md

 **Education**
 - PhD in the doctoral program "International Max Planck Research School for Intelligent Systems (IMPRS-IS)" between 2021 - 2024 (expected).
 - MSc in AI at University of Edinburgh.
 Grade 76% (Distinction).
 Attended between 2019-2020.
-- BSc in Computers and Information Technology at Politehnica University of Timisoara.
+- BEng in Computers and Information Technology at Politehnica University of Timisoara.
 Grade 9.70 (Top 3%).
 Attended between 2015-2019.

 **Work Experience**